CAM-Gerlach/spyder-api-docs/docs/qt_introduction.md

 It is a complete development framework that offers utilities for building applications, and has extensions for networking, Bluetooth, charts, 3D rendering, and navigation, among others.

 To develop a GUI, we start with the core building blocks—graphical elements known as *widgets*—and arrange them using *layouts*, themselves contained within other widgets and ultimately application *windows*.
-Then, we interconnect these widgets using special functions and methods (called *slots*) that are triggered by receiving connected *signals*, while *events* are emitted on user interaction.
+Then, we interconnect these widgets using special functions and methods (called *slots*) that are triggered by receiving connected *signals*.
 In turn, *actions* are the common building blocks of toolbars and menu items representing a specific option the user can select.